tadeaspetak/make-me-move/README.md

 npm i
 ```

-Then, to run the app in development mode, run **both of the commands below** (you need two terminals or two tabs):
+Then, to start the app in development mode, run **both of the commands below** (you need two terminals or two tabs):

 ``` bash
 # first tab, allowing hot swap